Mariposa Township, Ontario: History

 For many years, Mariposa was visited annually by these economic parasites, who came in to inspect and invest for speculation, but not to occupy the land.
 At last in 1827, S. Patterson, of Markham, Ontario, settled near the modern Manilla.
 Others who located prior to 1830 on land near Manilla which they purchased from the Canada Company at from $1.50 to $2.00 per acre were the Ewings, McLeods, Houghs, McPhersons, Pillings, and Winters.
 Just before and during 1831, a large contingent of Scotch settlers, chiefly from Argyleshire, poured in along the Eldon boundary on the north.
 Amongst the families who overflowed on the south side of the line were the Blacks, Calkins, Campbells, Charltons, Copelands, Grants, Irishes, Kinnells, McCrimmons, McCuaigs, McGinnisses, McLeans, Ringlands, Spences and Wicks.
-In 1831, also, the Edwards and Williams families took up land along the western boundary and one Samuel Dick built his cabin in the hardwood forest near the site of modern Oakwood.
+In 1831, also, the Edwards and Williams families took up land along the western boundary and one Samuel Dix built his cabin in the hardwood forest near the site of modern Oakwood.
 His nearest neighbours on the east were at Purdy's Mills (now Lindsay), nearly nine miles away.
 In this same year, when actual settlers began to increase and set about the improvement of the land, the swarm of speculators became so 'numerous and importunate that the Land Office refused to grant any further locations without an express pledge of settlement.
 Fortunately, men were not lacking to undertake such pledges.
 For the next three years, there was a steady immigration of settlers of the very best type, chiefly Canadian born pioneers of the second generation whose fathers had hewn out prosperity in the front townships of Northumberland County and in the former Ontario County townships of Whitchurch and Markham.
 Most of these families settled in the centre of the township, along the Mariposa Brook.
 Amongst them were the Armitages, Bacons, Bunnells, Davidsons, DeGeers, Delongs, Dundases, Haights, Hubbells, Lakes, Lloyds, Marks, Minthorns, McNeils, McWilliams, O'Brien's, Penroses, Piersons, Pogues, Readers, Richardsons, Roadhouses, Taylors, Tifts, Waites and Weldons.
 From 1834 to 1837 a few more families drifted in each year.
 Prominent amongst those who settled in the eastern part of the township were William Brown, William Bowes, and John Cruse, a Quaker.
 For many years yet there was little or no communication between the Canadian born settlers in the centre of Mariposa and their Scotch neighbours on the northern border, for a deep tract of difficult forest, held by speculators, intervened.
 There were likewise very few early settlers in the extreme south of the township.